Singing Through a Straw: Does it work?

 Less breath pressure gives you more control over your voice.
 Your vocal folds will be thinner and more pliable - and those high notes will soar out of you much more freely!

-2. Singing through a straw helps you feel more resonance in your head and face instead of in your throat.
+2. Singing through a straw can help you feel more resonance in your head and face instead of in your throat.
 You may feel as though your voice is resonating, or vibrating, in your face, cheeks, nose, or middle of your head.
 Everyone feels the sensations in a slightly different place, but the consensus is that the throat feels much more free.

 This sensation won't last forever.
 Keep your straw handy for when you notice your voice slipping back down toward your throat.
 And no cheating!
 To get the full benefit of the straw make sure no air is escaping your nose or the sides of your mouth.